Back to business! Launch Your New Business with 10% Off— Start Now

 Other benefits of a business bank account include:

-💡Tip: Some banks also refer to business bank accounts as a "corporate bank account" or a "commercial bank account."
+Some banks also refer to business bank accounts as "corporate bank accounts" or "commercial bank accounts."

 Statrys mobile application dashboard showing a total balance in a business account.

-💡Tip: If you need to open a business account quickly, you should consider alternative options to traditional banks, such as virtual banks or neobanks, now offering account openings in 3 days or less.
+Tip: For a quick business account setup, consider alternatives to traditional banks, such as virtual banks or neobanks, which offer account openings in 3 days or less.

-Why Should Every Business Have Multiple Business Bank Accounts?
+Why I Recommend Every Business to Have Multiple Business Bank Accounts

 There are many reasons why a company should have more than one business bank account.
 In this section, we will share some of those reasons with you: